 G1.
-If all teachers provide all students standards-based core instruction aligned to New Generation State Standards using the Gradual Release Model while including the five high impact instructional strategies as identified by the Learning Focused System, then 100% of our students will make learning gains in ELA and Mathematics.
+If all teachers provide all students standards-based core instruction aligned to the New Generation State Standards using the Gradual Release Model while including the five high impact instructional strategies as identified by the Learning Focused System, then 100% of our students will make learning gains in ELA and Mathematics.

-G1.B1 Teachers need a more in-depth understanding of the Gradual Release Model and the Learning Focused System
+G1.B1 Teachers need a more in-depth understanding of the Gradual Release Model and the Learning Focused System.

-G1.B1.S1 Professional Development for teachers and support staff on understanding the implementation of the Gradual Release Model and the Learning Focused System.
+G1.B1.S1 Instructional staff will engage in professional development on understanding the implementation of the Gradual Release Model and the five high impact instructional strategies as identified by the Learning Focused System.